 You should review the terms of your policy carefully to confirm whether your policy contains any relevant exclusions.
 If your insurance policy doesn’t cover this type of harm, you should consider whether it would be appropriate to take out additional cover to make sure you are covered for any future claims arising in connection with COVID-19.
 Be aware, in the current climate, insurers may be reluctant to provide this type of cover and even if you find a suitable policy, it may come with very high insurance premiums.

-Now is a good time for you to review your insurance policies and consider whether you need additional insurance to protect you from any flow on effects of the virus that may impact your organisation.
-There are many ways that the virus may disrupt your organisation or change how you operate.
-For example, you may face increased health and safety risks in the workplace or you may need to stop operations or cancel events.
-Changes to your service-delivery, such as moving to an online service-delivery model in response to COVID-19, may present new risks and require you to change your insurance coverage.
+If you haven't already, you may want to review your insurance policies and consider whether you need additional insurance to protect you from any flow on effects of COVID-19 that may impact your organisation.
+The virus may have disrupted your organisation or changed how you operate.
+For example, you may be facing increased health and safety risks in the workplace or you may need to stop operations or cancel events due to restrictions.
+Changes you have made to your service-delivery, such as moving to an online service-delivery model in response to COVID-19, may be presenting new risks and require you to change your insurance coverage.

-Another helpful type of insurance during this time may be employers liability (or workers compensation) insurance.
+Another helpful type of insurance may be employers liability (or workers compensation) insurance.
 Given the circumstances, your organisation may be at risk of claims from employees who contract COVID-19 during their employment.
-For example, if you fail to adhere to any mandated government restrictions or put appropriate measures in place, employees may claim that you failed to ensure a safe work environment.
+For example, if you fail to adhere to any mandated government restrictions or put appropriate measures in place (such as a COVID-safe plan), employees may claim that you failed to ensure a safe work environment.
 Depending on the policy, employee liability insurance may provide cover in these circumstances.
 Again, you should carefully review any potential policy and consider the impact of any relevant exclusions.

-Also read our COVID-19 resources on managing work safety obligations in a time of crisis.
+Also read our COVID-19 resources on managing work safety obligations.

-6. My whole workforce is now working remotely.
-What's cyber liability insurance cover and do I need it?
+6. My workforce is working remotely and this is likley to continue.
+What is cyber liability insurance cover and do I need it?

 Cyber liability insurance will generally cover some of the recovery costs that might arise from a cyber security breach or similar event.
 A cyber liability insurance policy should provide cover for both first-party losses and third-party liabilities that your organisation may incur as a result of a cyber-breach.
 However, certain types of loss may be carved out, depending on the exact wording of the policy.
 Given the current environment, the premiums associated with cyber liability insurance may be increased.
 You should carefully consider if cyber liability insurance is appropriate for your organisation or necessary for your operations.
 You should think about how reliant you are on your online operations and what kind of consequences could flow on from a data breach.
 Further, your current insurance policies may also cover losses or liabilities flowing from a data breach – for example, property damage and business interruption insurance.
 Reviewing your current cover and identifying any gaps is a good place to start when considering whether you need additional cover.